nmshd/documentation/_docs_use-cases/use-case-consumption-check-if-outgoing-request-can-be-created.md

 {% include properties_list.html %}

 This use case is intended to check if a [LocalRequest]({% link _docs_integrate/data-model-overview.md %}#localrequest) can be created based on a given [Request]({% link _docs_integrate/data-model-overview.md %}#request) for a given `peer`.
-This use case should be executed before actually attempting to [create the outgoing Request](use-case-consumption-create-outgoing-request).
+This use case should be executed before actually attempting to [create the outgoing Request](use-case-consumption-create-outgoing-request), because a more precise error description is provided in the case of a faulty Request.

 ## Parameters